--ext=extension
+--ext=extension

 Specify an alternate ali file extension.
-The default is ali and other extensions (e.g. gli for C/C++ sources when using -fdump-xref) may be specified via this switch.
-Note that if this switch overrides the default, which means that only the new extension will be considered.
+The default is ali and other extensions (e.g. gli for C/C++ sources) may be specified via this switch.
+Note that if this switch overrides the default, only the new extension will be considered.